jykob/teamspeak-bot/README.md

 If such clients are found, move them to specified _AFK_ channel.

 If the bot doesn't find _AFK_ channel, it will try to create one.
+You can white/blacklist channels where clients can be moved from.
+If you have _Jail_ plugin enabled, You might want to add your jail channel to the blacklist.

 ### Banned names